tanhuy998/reflectype/src/libs/docs/METHOD-OVERLOADING.md

 	2. base class method was decorated.
 		1.  the two method have similar signatures.
 			1. base class method allows overriden.
-				-> search for the trie endpoint and define CVfootprint on this node.
+				-> search for the trie endpoint and define footprint on this node.
 			2. base class method not allow overriden.
 				-> throw error.
 		2.  the two method have different signatures.